dragthor/dragthor.github.com/_posts/2016-02-02-preventing-object-modification-in-javascript.markdown

 	order.Total = 500;
 	order.AffiliateCode = "BAD_THIRD_PARTY_VENDOR";

-When [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is invoked an exception is thrown when attempting to modify an object.
-If strict mode (```use strict```) is not invoked then no exception is thrown and silently fails.
+When [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is invoked an exception is thrown when attempting to modify an object using the aformentioned methods.
+If ```use strict``` is not invoked then no exception is thrown and the modification attempt silently fails.

 See the [ECMAScript compatibility table](http://kangax.github.io/compat-table/es5/) for strict mode support.